 There is no one correct answer to the services you are providing.

-Enablement’s role is to help the customer-facing organization overcome challenges, amplifying what they are good at, and reducing risk where they cannot altogether remove it.
+Enablement’s role is to help the customer-facing organization overcome challenges, amplify what they are good at, and reduce risk where they cannot altogether remove it.
 The mix of services you provide should align with your priorities in these areas.

 Remember that your buyer is the ultimate customer of your services.